BerkeleyAutomation/AlphaGarden/README.md

 # AlphaGardenSim

 AlphaGardenSim is a fast, first order open-access simulator that integrates single plant growth models with inter-plant competition for sun light and water.
-The aim of the simulator is to support learning a control policy for cultivating a polyculture garden.
+The aim of the simulator is to support learning control policies for cultivating a polyculture garden.
 More on this [here](https://goldberg.berkeley.edu/art/AlphaGarden/).
 The simulator implements a custom [OpenAI gym](https://gym.openai.com/) reinforcement learning environment for this polyculture farming setup.
 More on the simulator can be found in the [paper]().